- Purchase the complete Expat Arrivals Vienna Guide (PDF)

 + PRO: Excellent healthcare

-Austria has one of the best healthcare systems in Europe.
-Expats living and working in Vienna will be given access to Austria's high-quality public healthcare.
+Austria has one of the best healthcare systems in Europe, and expats living and working in Vienna will be given access to Austria's high-quality public healthcare.